Sp3aR007/Terraform-3-Tier-Project-AWS/README.md

 **Step 12:- Create a file for user data**

-* Create data.sh file and add the below code to it
+* Create data.sh file and add the below details to it.

   ```
   #!/bin/bash